In recent years, the term influencer marketing has generated a lot of buzzes.

 Step 1: Do Your Homework

-Doing your homework means is diving into available data, and making a refined list of potential bloggers to reach out.
-This is very critical step as it will decide the level of success you may enjoy – therefore, invest a good amount of time into this.
+Doing your homework means diving into available data, and making a refined list of potential bloggers to reach out to.
+This is a very critical step as it will decide the level of success you may enjoy – therefore, invest a good amount of time into this.
 Here we are listing down some vital tools that may lead you to the right network.

 Step 2: Know the Blogger

-Now when you’ve a list of website and bloggers – the next step is to research the writer and know exactly what their core area of expertise is.
+Now when you have a list of websites and bloggers – the next step is to research the writer and know exactly what their core area of expertise is.

-Suppose, you’re a Software Development Company, don’t just reach out to general bloggers, find those with focus on the technology, development, design and related areas.
+Suppose, you’re a Software Development Company, don’t just reach out to general bloggers, find those with a focus on the technology, development, design, and related areas.